China through the eyes of Andy Warhol

 In one image, he is seen standing with a bellboy, likely in Beijing's Peking Hotel in which he stayed.
 In others, he captures everyday holiday items such as buffet food and a beer bottle on a restaurant table.

-"Andy was about the everyday, the mundane, creating, in an accumulated way, something of tremendous interest," Dietsch tells CNN.
+"Andy was about the everyday, the mundane, creating, in an accumulated way, something of tremendous interest," Deitch tells CNN.

 Photographs from the "Warhol in China" collection are on display at the Mandarin Oriental Hong Kong from 20 March until 2 April.
 The photographs will be auctioned by Phillips on 28 May.